1985–86 Texas Tech Red Raiders basketball team

 The 1985–86 Texas Tech Red Raiders men's basketball team represented Texas Tech University in the Southwest Conference during the 1985–86 NCAA Division I men's basketball season.
 The head coach was Gerald Myers, his 16th year with the team.
 The Red Raiders played their home games in the Lubbock Municipal Coliseum in Lubbock, Texas.

+Texas Tech lost to Georgetown in the first round of the NCAA tournament.